 De-synchronised Island management is a joint process between NGESO and the TO.
 For the purposes of this document, the TO is SHETL.

-This procedure does not cover any arrangements that fall inside the scope of STCP 06-1 Black Start.
+This procedure does not cover any arrangements that fall inside the scope of STCP 06-1 System Restoration.

 This procedure covers any De-synchronised Island that includes: